shanayhpatel/Farm_Documentation/jobs_with_slurm/interactive_session.md

 Make sure your `X11` is open before you typing the command.

-Using `ssh -Y` with `X11` may seem like good idea, but this does not specify a partition to work interactively in, so you will end up running things on the head node. **Bad idea**.
+Using `ssh -Y` with `X11` may seem like good idea, but this does not specify a partition to work interactively in, so you will end up running things on the head node. **This is not ideal**.

 A **very important** bit of advice: remember to save and close your R sessions, as a network interruption will lead to a loss of your connection and data.
 Be sure to maintain your work in a script locally too.
 Also, when you're done, always close your R session.
 If not, SLURM will assume you are still using the session and its resources will held from other users.